-Asst Prof Counseling Psychology and Director of the Doctoral Program in Counseling Psychology, Social Psychology and Counseling
+Associate Professor of Counseling Psychology Director Doctoral Program in Counseling Psychology, Social Psychology, Counseling

 Ashley Hutchison, Ph.D., is an Assistant Professor and the Director of the Doctoral Program in Counseling Psychology in the Department of Counseling Psychology, Social Psychology, and Counseling.
 She completed her Ph.D. in counseling Psychology from Ball State University (2013) and M.S. in Counseling Psychology from the University of Kansas.
 She completed her pre-doctoral internship at the University Counseling Center (APA-Accredited) in Salt Lake City, UT.